 9. Make Your Own

 A great way to reduce plastic packaging in your home (and nasty chemicals too!) is to create your own homemade cleaning and beauty products with easy DIY recipes.
 A lot of the ingredients can be bought in bulk from the supermarket and will last ages!
 I use reusable pump and spray bottles to store my cleaning and beauty products in.
-If you’re interested in making your own cleaning products, I have heaps available in my Cleaning Recipes eBook which is available as an instant download in my shop.
+If you’re interested in making your own cleaning products, I have heaps available in my book The Clean Home.
 I also recently shared this DIY Homemade Makeup Remover recipe which my daughters and I have been using for ages now!

 10. Swap Out

 Reducing your carbon footprint and making more eco-friendly choices is as simple as starting to make small changes.
-Swap out cling wrap for paper lunch bags, use white vinegar instead of fabric softener, alternate your single-use sanitary products for a Love Luna Midi Brief or try The Diva Cup.
+Swap out cling wrap for lunch boxes, use white vinegar instead of fabric softener, and alternate your single-use sanitary products for Modibodi Period Underwear.
 Try to start small and remember that every little choice is one step closer to a more eco-friendly lifestyle.

 11. Buy More & Save